cursebreakers/crypto-bro/README.md

 ---

+## File Encryption/Decryption

+Options 8 and 9 in the main menu use a CBC AES-256 engine to encode and decode your files.

+**How it works:**
+- Encryption:
+  1. *Make sure you place a file in the "crypto-bro/data" directory first.*
+  2. At the submenu, you will be prompted to select target file.
+  3. Next, you will generate a key. *Don't lose it!*
+  4. Once you accept the key, the file will be encrypted.
+  5. Once complete, you will be given a checksum for the encrypted file.
+- Decryption:
+  1. *Make sure you place a file in the "crypto-bro/data/encrypted" directory first.*
+  2. At the submenu, you will be prompted to select target file.
+  3. Next, you will be asked to provide your key. *You saved it, right?*
+  4. Once you enter the key, the file will be decrypted.
+  5. Once complete, you will be given a checksum for the encrypted file.

+*NOTE:* Max filesize is set to 25% of your device's available RAM by default.
+This can be adjusted by tweaking the `max_allowed_file_size` function in `src/lunchbox.rs`

+---

 # WORKING/NEXT

 - Known bug: submenu option "c" to copy key to clipboard doesn't always work on the first try
 - Improving the greeting/ascii art appearance
+- Checksums for decryption seem to be malfunctioning (often).

 **FUTURE**